-Senate Passes Bill to End Criminals' Ability to Profit from Crime
+Senate Passes Bill to End Criminals' Ability to Profit From Crime

 The Son of Sam law was designed to prevent criminals from profiting from their crimes through the commercial exploitation of their stories.
 Any money that could potentially be earned by a criminal resulting from the commission of a crime would first be used to compensate their victim and others who have the right to sue under the landmark law.

-However, current law allows defendants who are found or take a plea of “not responsible by reason of mental disease or defect” to potentially profit from their crimes through commercial exploitation.
-The need to strengthen the Son of Sam law has become more evident with the recent growth of "murder memorabilia" which includes manufactured items representing criminals and their crimes.
+However, current law allows defendants who are found or take a plea of "responsible by reason of mental disease or defect" to potentially profit from their crimes through commercial exploitation.
+The need to strengthen to the Son of Sam law has become more evident with the recent growth of "murder memorabilia" which includes manufactured items representing criminals and their crimes.
 This growing market includes items with the likeness of Charles Manson, John Wayne Gacy and cannibal Jeffrey Dahmer.

 The bill has been sent to the Assembly.